ed-syspertec/Virtel/docs/manuals/virtel/Virtel456UG/User_Guide.rst

     ...
     {{{END-WHILE-EVENT "eventname"}}}

-The WHILE-EVENT and END-WHILE-EVENT tags work in conjunction with the $EVENT$ variable generated by the “MAP$ EVENTUAL-AREA and MAP$ ELSE-THEN-AREA”, page 185.
+The WHILE-EVENT and END-WHILE-EVENT tags work in conjunction with the $EVENT$ variable generated by the :ref:`“MAP$ EVENTUAL-AREA and MAP$ ELSE-THEN-AREA” <#_V456UG_MAP$_EVENTUAL_ELSETHEN>`.
 The WHILE-EVENT tag marks the start of a loop.
-Everything between the WHILE-EVENT and END-WHILE-EVENT tags is generated once for each value of the $EVENT$ variable, as long as the current value of the $EVENT$ variable matches the specified eventname.
+Everything between the WHILE-EVENT and END-WHILE-EVENT tags is generated once for each value of the $EVENT$ variable, as long as the current value of the $EVENT$ variable matches the specified eventname
+.

+.. _#_V456UG_debugging_create_variable:

 1.4.14.
 Debugging facilities
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^